ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

 This article uses a dataset about cancer statistics.
 This dataset is based on (U.S) government data and is available publicly (behind a free login wall) on [data.world](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the author has no affiliation with the website).
 Kaggle also has many datasets freely available.

 The examples in this article are presented as hypothetical analyses performed on this dataset.
 It is strongly recommended to try out the examples while reading through the article.

-The next two sections show how to import the dataset (as a CSV file) into PostgreSQL and how to preprocess the data before analyzing it.
-You can skip these steps and start directly with the Data Analysis section by using the preprocessed data as an SQL dump file.
+You have two ways to get the data - 1) download a database dump file or docker image with the preprocessed data, and 2) start from the raw CSV file and process it yourself.

+### Get the Data - Option 1

+You can get the preprocessed data as an SQL dump file and import it into PostgreSQL.
+You can also download and run a docker image containing PostgreSQL with the database preloaded.

+#### Choice 1 - Database Dump File

+[Download the database dump file](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/cancer_db_dump.sql) - this is essentially a series of SQL commands to recreate the database.
+Move the dump file to a location the `postgres` user has access to.

+Before importing the dump file, create a new database:

+    CREATE DATABASE cancer_db ;

+As the `postgres` user, import the dump into the newly created database:

+    $ psql cancer_db < /path/to/dump_file/cancer_db_dump.sql

+You can now jump to the Data Analysis section.

+#### Choice 2 - Docker Image

 Alternatively, you can use the Docker Image with the data preloaded.
+If your computer does not have PostgreSQL installed, you can install just the client (to connect to the database running on Docker).
+On Debian/Ubuntu based systems, the PostgreSQL client can be installed as:

+    $ apt install postgresql-client

+Pull the docker image:

+    $ docker pull ahron1/postgres-data-analysis:latest

+Check that the new image is now part of your system:

+    $ docker images

+Run the new image:

+    $ docker run -p 5432:5432 ahron1/postgres-data-analysis &

+Connect to the running database instance with username and password `postgres`:

+    $ psql -h 0.0.0.0 -p 5432 -U postgres cancer_db

+You can now jump to the Data Analysis section to continue further.

+### Get the Data - Option 2

+Instead of using either the Docker image or the database dump, you can also prepare the dataset manually, starting from the raw CSV file.
+The next two subsections show how to import the dataset (as a CSV file) into PostgreSQL and how to preprocess the data before analyzing it.

-### Import the Data File into the Database
+#### Import the Data File into the Database

-The dataset used in this article shows the annual average of the number of diagnosed cancer cases and cancer-related deaths per county (US).
-Besides this, it includes basic demographic (age, income, education, employment, unemployment, etc.) data per county.
-A description of all the columns in the dataset is available on the [data dictionary page](https://data.world/exercises/linear-regression-exercise-1/workspace/data-dictionary).

 Download the CSV file containing the data from the [webpage of the dataset](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the page has download buttons).
 For this particular dataset, the data file is `cancer_reg.csv`.